1966 Batman Movie: Trivia & Casting

 Originally planned as the pilot film for the “Batman” TV series, the movie was instead produced between the show’s first and second seasons.
 The producers took advantage of the larger budget to have a number of new Bat-gadgets constructed, such as the Bat-Boat.
 Also it helped to promote the series overseas.

-Sterling Holloway is listed in the credits as Col. Terry, all his scenes were, in fact, cut from the film as released.
+Sterling Holloway is listed in the credit list as Col. Terry, all his scenes were, in fact, cut from the film as released.
 (Scroll down for the full cast/credits list).